-This bill amends existing law to prohibit the use of emergency communication receivers for financial gain unless authorized by the Department of Law and Public Safety.
+This bill amends current law to prohibit the use of emergency communication receivers for financial gain unless authorized by the Department of Law and Public Safety.
 Specifically, it introduces a new provision stating that individuals are not allowed to use radios capable of receiving messages from police, fire, or emergency medical communications systems for pecuniary gain.
 Violating this provision would result in a disorderly person offense, which carries penalties of up to six months in prison, a fine of up to $1,000, or both.

 Statutes affected: Introduced: 2C:33-22